 Structure of viruses.
 General features of viral replication cycles.
 Viroids and prions.
 Viral diseases.
 Emerging viruses.

 Cell surface structures.
 Motility.
 Internal organization.
 Reproduction and adaptation.
-Diverse nutritional and metabolic adaptation – oxygen and nitrogen metabolism, cooperation.
+Various nutritional and metabolic adaptation – oxygen and nitrogen metabolism, cooperation.
 The role in the biosphere (chemical recycling, ecological interactions).
 Beneficial and harmful impacts of Prokaryotes on humans.

 Structural and functional diversity in Protists.
-Role of Protists in ecological communities
+Role of Protists in Ecological Communities

 Nutrition and Ecology.
 Body structure.
 Sexual and asexual reproduction.
 Fungi as pathogens.
 Practical uses of fungi.

 The chromosomal basis of sex.
 Inheritance of X- and Y-linked genes.
 Alternation of chromosome number and structure.
 Human disorders due to chromosomal alternation.
 Inheritance of organelle genes.
 DNA as genetic material.
 Structural model of DNA.
 Chromosomes' structure.

 The flow of genetic information.
 Replication: base pairing to a template strain, synthesis of new DNA strands.
 Transcription: molecular components of transcription, posttranscriptional modifications (alternation of mRNA ends, RNA splicing).
 Translation: molecular components of the process.
 Building of polypeptide.
 Genetic code.
 Type of mutations.
 Regulation of Gene Expression (promoters, transcription factors).